Respawnsive/Xamarin.Bindings.Urovo/README.md

 So we do it ourselves (Targeting Android12), and provide it to the Community with a Nuget Package !

-Feedback and/or PR are welcome (if newer version from Urovo or Android Targeting version...)
+Feedback and/or PR are welcome (if newer version from Urovo SDK and/or Android Targeting new version requirement...)

 Warning : We didn't do nothing else than the binding of Urovo SDK... for functionnal problem with SDK, contact Urovo !

 Nuget Package Available here (and visible in VS NugetPackageManager -> search "Urovo") :